 5 Points Indicating the Cause of Technical Debt

-1. Attempting to Save Costs on Budget
+1. Attempting to Save Costs on the Budget

 In contrast to what most companies do to reduce costs and speed up development to save costs on budget, what pans out eventually defeats the initial approach.
 For example, deploying minimal resources, leveraging a poor tech stack, and dedicating less time to a project collectively lead to technical debt.